Kyphosus bigibbus: Distribution

+Fisheries

-FisheriesKyphosus bigibbus is not targeted by fisheries over much of its distribution but where it is a fisheries quarry it is valued as a foodfish.
+Kyphosus bigibbus is not targeted by fisheries over much of its distribution but where it is a fisheries quarry it is valued as a foodfish.

+Species description

-Species descriptionKyphosus bigibbus was first formally described by Bernard Germain de Lacépède in 1801 in volume 3 of Histoire naturelle des poissons, Lacépède did not give a type locality but it is stated elsewhere as Fort Dauphin in Madagascar.
+Kyphosus bigibbus was first formally described by Bernard Germain de Lacépède in 1801 in volume 3 of Histoire naturelle des poissons, Lacépède did not give a type locality but it is stated elsewhere as Fort Dauphin in Madagascar.